aces/Loris-MRI/docs/scripts_md/concat_mri.md

 - **-stdin** : do not read the names of the MINC files on the commmand line but read them from STDIN instead
-- **-postfix text** : create output file names using the file name without its extension, followed by `text` and the the extension.
+- **-postfix text** : create output file names using the file name without its extension, followed by `text` and the extension.
 For example, if `-postfix _test` is used and the file name passed on the command line is `scan.mnc`, the resulting output file will be `scan_test.mnc`.
 If there is not `-postfix` option on the command line, output files will be created as if `-postfix _concat` had been used.